jonathanperret/paysage/README.md

-Paysage (it both works and need works ;-) so please log issues and send pull requests!)
+Paysage (it works, and need works ;-) please log issues and send pull requests!)
 =======
 ### ***Paysage*** *is a visual shared playground for code.*